Rat Terrier Barking Solutions Through Training and Socialization

 Their barks can be loud and shrill, so it's essential to provide them with plenty of physical and mental activities to keep them happy and quiet.

-Consider reading: Are German Shepherds Clingy
+See what others are reading: Why Are German Shepherds so Clingy

 Credit: youtube.com, RAT TERRIER BARKING MAD